 You need to consider whether your driving licence will allow you to tow or drive the leisure vehicle you want.
-If not, then you would need to take a test to make this possible.
-Or choose one of the many other options out there.
-DRIVING LICENSE Type and restrictions All drivers who passed a car test before 1 January 1997 can tow trailers until their licence expires.
-This means they have an entitlement to drive any practical combination of car and caravan, subject only to a generous combined maximum allowable mass (MAM) of the combination of 8,250kg.
+After December 2021 the UK Government changed the Category B driving licence in the UK to grant you an entitlement to drive any practical combination of car and caravan, by granting the B+E category licence without any further testing of training, subject only to a generous combined maximum allowable mass (MAM) of the combination of 7,500kg.
 Covering most large cars/4x4s towing caravans.

-A touring caravan with: a maximum laden weight not exceeding 3,500 kg, overall width not exceeding 2.55 metres and overall body length not exceeding 7 metres (excluding drawbar and coupling) is the maximum size that can be legally towed by a motor vehicle whose maximum gross vehicle weight is less than 3,500 kg (so most 4x4s and even Transit type vans are not allowed to tow caravans that exceed the above dimensions).
+A touring caravan with: a maximum laden weight not exceeding 3,500 kg, overall width not exceeding 2.55 metres and overall body length not exceeding 7 metres (excluding drawbar and coupling) is the maximum size that can be legally towed by a motor vehicle whose maximum gross vehicle weight is less than 3,500 kg (so most 4x4s and even small/medium sized commercial van are not allowed to tow caravans that exceed the above dimensions).
 There are very few such large caravans in the UK, but it is as well to be aware of this.